Photo: Esben Salling

 In the final group of editors selected, we aim for a broad representation of different nationalities and language territories.

-The deadline for applications for Fellowship 2024 is closed.
-The deadline for Fellowship 2025 will be announced on the Danish Arts Foundation's website.
+You can expect to hear back at the end of March.
 While you wait, follow us on Instagram or subscribe to our monthly email magazine to stay up to date on Danish literature and other opportunities offered by the Danish Arts Foundation.

 Any questions?